-Science-Physics, Henderson and Woodhull.
+Science-Physics, Elements of, Hoadley.
 Chemistry.

-Latin-Cæsar, Books III. and IV.; Cicero's Orations, Four against Catiline and the Pro Archia; Prose Composition; Grammar.
+Latin-Cicero's Orations, Four against Catiline and the Pro

+Archia; Ovid; Prose Composition; Grammar.

 (Latin is not required in the Sophomore Class for students taking the Normal and Industrial courses; it is elective, however, and students who prefer it, may take Latin in place of Physics, provided they substitute Physics for Chemistry during the Junior year.)